 - Goat cheese: Even if you don’t think you are a goat cheese fan, try it.
 The tang from the goat cheese goes so well with the sweetness of the onions.
 You can leave it off if you really don't like it 😉.

-- Time: Time is an ingredient in this tart because getting the onions caramelized well, does take some time, but it’s totally worth it.
-It’s also a step you can do ahead of time, so that the day you want to eat this, you can just assemble and bake.
+- Time: Time is a crucial ingredient in this tart because getting the onions caramelized well, does take some time, but it’s totally worth it.
+It’s also a step you can do make ahead, so that the day you want to eat this, you can just assemble and bake.

-To make enough caramelized onions for this recipe, you’ll want to start with 4-5 large onions.
-I like to use Vidalia onions when I can find them, because they tend to be a bit sweeter.
-Can’t find Vidalia onions at the grocery?
-The same method will work for yellow, purple and white onions too.
+To make enough caramelized onions for this recipe, you’ll want to start with 4-5 large yellow onions.
+The same method will work for white and red onions too.

 First, you’ll want to slice your onions up thinly.
 If you have a mandoline, this is a great time to bring it out, if not, just peel the onion, cut the top off, place it flat side down and start slicing.

-Once you’ve cut up the pile of onions, put some olive oil in a large saute pan and add the pile of onions.
-They will appear to be falling out of the pan...don’t worry, they will cook down.
+Once you’ve got the pile of sliced onions, put some olive oil in a large saute pan and add the onions to the pan.
+They will appear to be falling out of the pan...don’t worry, as the onions cook, they will cook down and fit into the pan.

 Now, pack your patience, this will take some time, but it’s worth it.
 Start off at high heat for about 5 minutes just to get things going, then reduce the heat to medium low and let the magic happen.

-You’ll want to stir these every few minutes so that the heat can do its job with all of the onions.
-For this recipe, you don’t want to take them all the way to dark brown, but rather a golden brown with some really caramelized onion bits.
+You’ll want to stir these every few minutes from the bottom of the pan, so that the heat can do its job with all of the onions.
+For this recipe, you don’t want to take them all the way to dark brown, but rather a golden brown with some really caramelized brown bits.

 First, you’ll roll out one sheet of puff pastry to a large square and place it onto a piece of parchment paper.